 II.3.4.
-Industry Clusters
+Industry clusters

 The Polish industry is based on two main pillars.
 One on traditional industries, which have survived the post communistic times and have been adapted to new modern forms of activity.
 The second pillar are newly created industrial clusters formed through large initial investments in the form of Greenfield investments by foreign global players.
-These foreign global players have attracted new suppliers and helped to develop existing polish companies to match new production requirements.
-Here, the creation of special economic zones was one of the major aspects which determined the development of new modern industries.
+These foreign global investors have attracted new suppliers and helped to develop existing polish companies to match new production requirements.
+Here, the creation of Special Economic Zones was one of the major aspects which determined the development of new modern industries.